DHTMLX/docs-suite/docs/grid/api/grid_expandall_method.md

 # expandAll()

-@short: expands all collapsed tree nodes
+@short: expands all collapsed rows that contain child rows

 :::note
 The method works: